Sukankrishnan/GitPractice/learningGit.md

 git commit -m "adding files"
 git push origin dev

+When you get error

+        fatal: 'origin' does not appear to be a git repository
+        fatal: Could not read from remote repository.

+        Please make sure you have the correct access rights and the repository exists.

+Use:
+git remote add origin https://github.com/Sukankrishnan/PlaywrightWithTypeScript.git

 To unstage the added file in Index git rm --cached -f learningGit.txt   (-f is used when the file is modified after added to index and forcing to untrack).